Menopause: Ovarian aging

 Decreased inhibin feedback after hysterectomy is hypothesized to contribute to increased ovarian stimulation and earlier menopause.
 Hastened ovarian aging has been observed after endometrial ablation.
 While it is difficult to prove that these surgeries are causative, it has been hypothesized that the endometrium may be producing endocrine factors contributing to the endocrine feedback and regulation of the ovarian stimulation.
 Elimination of these factors contributes to faster depletion of the ovarian reserve.
 Reduced blood supply to the ovaries that may occur as a consequence of hysterectomy and uterine artery embolisation has been hypothesized to contribute to this effect.

 Impaired DNA repair mechanisms may contribute to earlier depletion of the ovarian reserve during aging.
 As women age, double-strand breaks accumulate in the DNA of their primordial follicles.
 Primordial follicles are immature primary oocytes surrounded by a single layer of granulosa cells.
 An enzyme system is present in oocytes that ordinarily accurately repairs DNA double-strand breaks.
 This repair system is called "homologous recombinational repair", and it is especially effective during meiosis.
 Meiosis is the general process by which germ cells are formed in all sexual eukaryotes; it appears to be an adaptation for efficiently removing damages in germ line DNA.

 Human primary oocytes are present at an intermediate stage of meiosis, termed prophase I (see Oogenesis).
 Expression of four key DNA repair genes that are necessary for homologous recombinational repair during meiosis (BRCA1, MRE11, Rad51, and ATM) decline with age in oocytes.
 This age-related decline in ability to repair DNA double-strand damages can account for the accumulation of these damages, that then likely contributes to the depletion of the ovarian reserve.

 Diagnosis

 Ways of assessing the impact on women of some of these menopause effects, include the Greene climacteric scale questionnaire, the Cervantes scale and the Menopause rating scale.

+While these clinical tools quantify symptom severity, objective diagnosis relies on a combination of menstrual history and can be bolstered by laboratory bloodwork.
+Testing follicle-stimulating hormone (FSH) and estradiol levels can help map ovarian reserve, though these metrics often fluctuate erratically during perimenopause, making clinical symptom tracking the gold standard for diagnosis.
+Furthermore, laboratory panels are essential to rule out thyroid dysfunction, which can often mimic menopausal symptoms.

+Recognizing the full spectrum of perimenopause and menopause symptoms is critical for timely intervention and implementation of management strategies, spanning a broad continuum from lifestyle modifications and targeted non-hormonal therapies, to systemic Hormone Replacement Therapy (HRT), which addresses the root hormonal deficit to alleviate both physical and cognitive symptoms.

+Beyond classic vasomotor events like hot flashes and night sweats, the systemic drop in estrogen during perimenopause or menopause can trigger lesser-known physical symptoms, including widespread joint paint due to increased inflammation and heightened histamine responses that manifest as new or worsening allergies.
+Estrogen deficiency is linked to cartilage degradation, structural changes, and the doubling of osteoarthritis risk and joint pain in postmenopausal women.